dchege711/Gateways_and_Sensors/README.md

 ### Next Steps:
 * Resolve the timing out on AWS.
 Relax table capacities(?)
+  * Resolved: Taking 4,000 samples is untenable for 128 MB capacity.
 * Implement a function that plots all the collected data so far.

 # Gateways and Sensors Experiment